Search Results

 This workshop includes:

-10 hours of LIVE, interactive instruction via Zoom
+– 5 hours of LIVE, interactive instruction via Zoom

-Instant, life-time access to the online course, “Tellington TTouch for Dogs: An Introduction” for solid foundation of knowledge and accessible review opportunities.
+– Instant, life-time access to the online course, “Tellington TTouch for Dogs: An Introduction” for solid foundation of knowledge and accessible review opportunities.

-Supportive Study Group Access
+– Supportive Study Group Access

-*This course counts as 10 CEU’s for PPAB (PPG) and NAODI as well as 6 credits towards becoming a Certified Tellington TTouch Practitioner.
+*This course counts as 9 CEU’s for CCPDT as well as 4 credits towards becoming a Certified Tellington TTouch Practitioner.

 Register and gain instant access to an extensive, clearly laid out and detailed online course.
 This course can be done at YOUR OWN PACE, before or after the LIVE sessions.

-During these sessions, Dawn will expertly guide you on how to adapt the Tellington TTouch techniques and exercises to your own specific animals and even your self!
-Each session is recorded for future viewing and learning OR as catch-up, in case you miss the livestream.
+During the LIVE Zoom sessions, Jyl will expertly guide you on how to adapt the Tellington TTouch techniques and exercises to your own specific animals and even your self!

+The class is small and allows for individualized advice and attention.
+You will love the supportive, caring, community of animal lovers!
 This course is suitable for dog guardians who are interested in the method to enhance their relationship.
 All levels of experience and areas of interest are welcome.
-This approach integrates easily into positive dog training methods.
+The Tellington TTouch approach integrates easily into positive dog training methods.

 Students will have immediate access to online material to cover at their own pace.
 The online portion of learning consists of a logical, linear, “Tellington TTouch Method for Dogs: An Introduction”, which can be accessed at any time.
+The online portion is not specific to integrating a new animal into the home but serves as a foundation for the techniques and exercises described in the live, interactive sessions.

 The online portion of the course includes: